Real Me (Buffy the Vampire Slayer): Production details

 When casting the role of Dawn, Sarah Michelle Gellar suggested they take a look at Michelle Trachtenberg.
 Dawn was originally conceived to be 12 years old, but after casting Trachtenberg, the writers raised the character's age to 14.
 However, the first few scripts were still written in the voice of a 12-year-old.
 Before being cast, Trachtenberg, a fan of the show, had written a letter to Joss Whedon that suggested how she could become a character on Buffy.

 Michelle Trachtenberg was listed as a guest star in the previous episode.
 With effect from this episode she has been added to the title credits after Emma Caulfield.

+Mark Rabinowitz of Paste Magazine argues that, at this point of the series, "the ensemble was so large that Dawn's "Zeppo" moment never materialized.
+It was planned for Season Seven, but once the First Evil storyline got big, Dawn's life had to take a backseat.
+That said, by the last 15 or 20 episodes of the show, Dawn had become...a valued member of the Scoobies.
+But not in this episode: Here, she's just a brat."

+Critical reception

+Vox, ranking it at #101 of all 144 episodes on their "Worst to Best" list, and calling her "the Scrappy Doo of Buffy," writes, "Dawn comes off as a little more bratty and hard to deal with than she might have been otherwise.
+But her presence will anchor season five’s major arcs.
+And season five — which unites season two’s operatic story arcs with season three’s consistency — is one of Buffy's three unimpeachable seasons."